agarwalarpit/PopularTweets/README.md

 The output format is:

-    <Retweet Count> : <Created At> : Username: <screen name of the user on twitter>, Text(<language of the tweet>): <Tweet text in whatever language>

-Please note that the tweet text would be garbled if the console does not understand those languages.
-So you might get ? instead of text.
-The language of the tweet is written after Text.

-    e.g. Text(en).

-Indicates tweet text in English.
+    Rank : <Rank between 1-10> Re-Tweet Count: <Number of times retweeted>, ID: <Tweet ID>

 -------

 Data Structure:

-    PriorityQueues (comparable element: Retweet Count).
+    PriorityQueues (comparable element: Retweet Count in the interval).

-Algo:

-    Thread1: Add all (unique & non-stale) tweets in the priority queue received every 60seconds.

-    Thread2: Scheduled every 60seconds (can be tweaked), to remove stale tweets, and keep the top 10 elements in the priority queue.

-Stale tweet:

-    A tweet that was shared N minutes before the present time.
+    Hashtable <key=TweetID, value=TweetList>

+    TweetList - DataStructure to hold all the tweets of a particular tweet ID

 Code complexity:

-    Code complexity is the same for both threads.

-    Runtime: O(nlog(n))
+    For every incoming tweet, there is a constant time operation to remove stale tweets, and their references.
+    O(K) for every incoming tweet, where K is of max-order 2.

-    Space: O(n)
+    Space: O(n) : Worst case

-    Where n is the number of tweets received per minute.
+    Where n is the number of tweets received in an nMinute minute period.

+    nMinute: The size of the rolling window.